melvinjoy3/Mobilekart-Nodejs-project/README.md

 # Mobilekart-Nodejs-project
-first type "npm install" in terminal for install all modules second "npm start" for starting the project
+first type "npm install" in terminal for install all modules and second "npm start" for starting the project